pnambic/depanfx/mkdocs/docs/reference/nodeview/keyboard_cmnds/KeyboardCommands.md

 The node view panel provides a number of actions that may be triggered by user actions within the view rendering panel.

+## Node View Motion

+DepanFX provides a number of ways to change the view of node graph.
+Many of the view changing commands act on the viewpoint, or camera.
+The actions of these commands can be broken done into a number of categories.

+* dolly: move the camera on the indicated direction, typically one of the three standard axes.
+* rotate: rotate the camera on the indicated axis.
+* forward: move the camera in the direction it is looking.
+* reverse: move the camera in the away from the direction it is looking.

+Note that forward or reverse have effects that resemble zooming in or out.
+Zooming in changes the cameras field of view, effectively magnifying the included items.
+Moving forward brings the camera closer, which also magnifies the included items.

 ## Keyboard Commands

 The node view panel provides a number of keyboard commands.